-Category 1.
-As a scientific research organisation the most important, and most valuable type of publication is a paper in the peer-reviewed international literature, as defined by ISI Master journal list.
-Papers published in this milieu should be regarded as contributing most to the scientific standing of the AAD science program, and will score 1.0 in a comparative scoring system.
+As a scientific research organisation the most important, and most valuable type of publication is a paper in the peer-reviewed international literature, as defined by the Thomson Reuters ISI Master Journal List.
+Papers published in Category 1 should be regarded as contributing most to the scientific standing of the Australian Antarctic Science Program (AASP).
 Edited books/conference volumes, and book chapters will also attract the highest rating.

-- Category 3.
-Conference presentations, articles in trade journals, book reviews published in scholarly journals, newspaper articles and radio interviews/talks
+Conference abstracts, papers, posters and verbal presentations, articles in trade journals, book reviews published in scholarly journals, and student theses are included in this category.

-- Category 5.
-Monograph series on Antarctic science
+Covers contributions to Monograph series on Antarctic science.